Mean-field behavior of the quantum Ising susceptibility and a new lace expansion for the classical Ising model: Acknowledgements

 \section{Acknowledgements}

+We would like to thank two anonymous referees for many valuable comments and encouragement.
+The work of YK was supported in part by the Postdoctoral Fellow of NCTS.
 The work of AS was supported by JSPS KAKENHI Grant Number 23K03143.
 This work is dedicated to Toyoji Sakai, who continued to support AS until he passed away a month before the completion of the draft.